MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/authentication-oauth.md

 1. [Register](#registerapplication) your application.

-2. Request user consent for your application to manage their Bing Ads accounts, by initiating either the [Implicit Grant Flow](#implicit) or [Authorization Code Grant Flow](#authorizationcode).
+2. Request user consent for your application to manage their Bing Ads accounts, by initiating either the [Authorization Code Grant Flow](#authorizationcode) or [Implicit Grant Flow](#implicit).

    > [!IMPORTANT]
    > You must provide consent at least once through the web application consent flow.
 For repeat or long term authentication, you should follow the [authorization code grant flow](#authorizationcode) for obtaining an access token and refresh token.
 Thereafter you can use the latest refresh token to request new access and refresh tokens without any further user interaction.
 You should expect to request user consent again for example, if the Microsoft Account owner went through account recovery, changed their password, or otherwise removed permissions for your application to authenticate on their behalf.
    >
    > Users can revoke your application's access to their accounts at [https://account.live.com/consent/Manage](https://account.live.com/consent/Manage).

-3. Complete either the [Implicit Grant Flow](#implicit) or [Authorization Code Grant Flow](#authorizationcode) to obtain an access token that can be used to authenticate with Bing Ads services.
+3. Complete either the [Authorization Code Grant Flow](#authorizationcode) or [Implicit Grant Flow](#implicit) to obtain an access token that can be used to authenticate with Bing Ads services.

 4. For each API call to Bing Ads, use the returned access token as the *AuthenticationToken* element within the Bing Ads service [Service Request Header](get-started.md#where-to-use).
 For more information, see [Managing OAuth Tokens](#managingoauthtokens).